-Secondly, our paper contributes to the macro market power literature that relies on the "production approach." (see Syverson (2019)) Drawing on De Loecker and Warzynski (2012) and production function estimation from the IO literature(Olley and Pakes (1996), Levinsohn and Petrin (2003), Ackerberg et al. (2015)), De Loecker et al. (2020) estimate markups during the period 1955-2016 for the U.S. economy and find that it has risen steadily.
-Similarly, Yeh et al. (2022) developed a new way to characterize aggregate markdowns from production function estimation and quantify the long-term trends of monopsony powers in the US manufacturing sector.
+Furthermore, our paper contributes to the recent literature on the time-series changes in markups.
+There is a growing literature on market power from macroeconomics where the literature relies on the "production approach" (see Syverson (2019)).
+Drawing on De Loecker and Warzynski (2012) and production function estimation from the IO literature (Olley and Pakes (1996), Levinsohn and Petrin (2003),Ackerberg et al. (2015)), De Loecker et al. (2020) estimate markups during the period 1955-2016 for the U.S. economy and find that they have risen steadily.
+Similarly, Yeh et al. (2022) develop a new way to characterize aggregate markdowns from production function estimation and quantify the long-term trends of monopsony powers in the US manufacturing sector.
 Our contribution to this literature is that we document the importance of estimation bias in market power due to the lack of production technology information.
+Our findings are consistent with the findings of Jaumandreu (2022).
+Given the rise of the macroeconomics approach, several studies, such as Grieco et al. (2021) and Miller et al. (2022), re-examine findings using an IO approach by focusing on specific industries as we do in this paper.

 Finally, our paper relates to the burgeoning literature on technological change and production function estimation.
 A common approach to production function estimation assumes productivity as a Hicks-neutral shifter.
-Several authors have recently considered departures from this standard assumption.(Doraszelski and Jaumandreu (2018), Raval (2022), Zhang (2019), Demirer (2022)) These recent papers highlighted the importance of labor-augmenting productivity and developed ways to estimate production functions with factor-augmenting productivity change.
-In contrast, our paper instead assumes that producers have an explicitly different productivity differences.
+Several authors have recently considered departures from this standard assumption (Doraszelski and Jaumandreu (2018), Raval (2022), Zhang (2019), Demirer (2022)).
+These recent papers highlighted the importance of labor-augmenting productivity and developed ways to estimate production functions with factor-augmenting productivity change.
+By contrast, our paper instead assumes that producers have an explicitly different production function according to their use of old or new types of kilns, aside from any productivity differences.
 There are few works with this approach.
-Examples are van Biesebroeck (2003), which models the choice between lean or mass production in the car industry, and Rubens (2022), which features the introduction of mechanical coal cutters in the 19th-century coal mining industry.
+Examples are van Biesebroeck (2003), who models the choice between lean or mass production in the car industry, and Rubens (2022), who features the introduction of mechanical coal cutters in the 19th-century coal mining industry.

 This paper is organized as follows.
 Section 2 describes the industry and provides the historical background of the Japanese cement industry as well as the data used in our empirical analysis.
-We propose (PROPOSE?) technology diffusion to explain the decline in the labor share in Section 3.
+We propose technology diffusion to explain the decline in the labor share in Section 3.
 We further examine other hypotheses proposed in the literature in Section 4.
+We discuss the generalizability and robustness of our results in Section 5.
 Section 6 concludes.